TrueFit/bach/README.md

 The goal is to help create a codebase that is readable, flexible, testable, and maintainable.
 In our experience, following this convention generally leads to a collection of single use, small functions that can easily be shared across a codebase.
 The ideal is that components should be focused on rendering, allowing other concerns to be coded elsewhere and passed in.

+You can find a full React project with simple working examples of each hook, as well as more complex examples that combine hooks here: [https://github.com/TrueFit/bach-examples](https://github.com/TrueFit/bach-examples).

 ## Conception

 At a high level, we liked the syntax that [Recompose](https://github.com/acdlite/recompose) enabled in our source.
 The advent of React hooks has forced us to move away from recompose since it has a couple of major drawbacks in this new world (no hooks, HOC hell, and the author deprecated it).
 We searched for a comparable library in the community, but were unable to find one that fit our needs.